wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 _Petra is asking OWBB for his autograph_

-**Petra:** if you could just put "To my best mate...", and then I'll spell my name out cos it's quite complicated, it's P...
+**Petra:** if you could just put "To my best mate...", and then I'll spell my name out cos it's quite complicated, it's P~

 **Obi-Wan:** _interrupting_ I'll just put "All The Best, Obi-Wan Big Bogie"